ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 There are no major exemptions for this rule once it takes effect.
 However:

-- Small private use of GIC, if clearly personal and not business-related, may still be eligible for review by the ATO on a case-by-case basis
+- Limited personal use of GIC, if clearly not business-related, may still be eligible for review on a case-by-case basis

 We advise keeping separate accounts and clear documentation of all ATO correspondence to support your tax position if queried.